juhasev/sample-ninja-help/subpanel-landing-page.md

-## Configure landing pages

-This screen allows the user to configure the variety of landing pages and exit pages for the Panelist when they are re-directed back from the Survey.
+## Landing page editor

+Landing Pages are touch points for the Panelist as they interact with Sample Ninja.
 In total there are **18 different pages** that need to be configured from the outset to ensure all automated communications are successful.
 The vast majority of these are static and just require clear instructions.
-(If you wish to change the pre-filled text).

-There are a few pages that offer some more options, these are **highlighted** below with deeper explanations

-- **Project exit (completed)**
-- **Project exit (profile terminated)**
-- **Project exit (quota terminated)**
-- Failed entry qualification
-- Failed proxy check
-- Failed security check
-- Failed country check
-- Fielding complete
-- Under maintenance
-- Email confirmed
-- **Unsubscribe**
-- Unsubscribe confirmed
-- Error
-- **Password reset**
-- Password reset confirmed
-- Cookie policy
-- Privacy policy
-- Terms of use

-### Project exit (completed), (profile terminated), (quota terminated), Unsubscribe and Password Reset pages

-These pages tend to be the most used and have a multitude of options to simplify the look and feel.
+### Page and locale selecton

-Firstly select the locale you require (if there are multiple locales)
+This pulldown allows you to select the Landing Page and locale you want to view.

-#### Settings
+### Settings & colors

-The following options available to toggle **on** and **off** where applicable:

-- Show large logo
-- Show rating
-- Show profile button
-- Show community button
-- Show support button
-- Show context box
-- Logo Style - It is possible to select either  **Inside the context box, Outside the context box** or **Hidden**

-#### Colors

-**It possible to define Colors for the screen by simply using a Palette click or standard RGB, HSL or HEX color code references**

-These colors can individually defined for each of the following areas:

-- BACKGROUND
-- CONTENT BOX
-- ACTION BUTTON
-- COMMUNITY BUTTON
-- PROFILE BUTTON
-- REWARDS BOX COLOR
-- COOKIE NOTICE COLOR
-- SURVEY BOX COLOR
+Here you can configure basic settings like which buttons to show to panelist, along with logo size and alignment.
+These settings are live which means any changes are immediately reflected to the screen.
+Play around and have fun.

+Colors can be selected by simply clicking on the color and selecting a new color.
+If you have strict style guide for your panel you may instead use the color picker to enter or paste colors in in HTML HEX color notation like #FF00EE.
+Also HSL or HEX color code references are supported.

+> If you need to come with the theme from scratch consider getting **Color picker** browser add on.
+This allows you to select colors from existing web pages, logos etc.. and may make your job a bit easier.

+### Edit page contents

+Simply click on the item you would like to edit and enter a new text.
+Remember to save your text by clicking **SAVE TRANSLATIONS** button.